Is swim meet attendance mandatory?

 Championships is the culmination of the summer season.
 This is the final and biggest meet of the season with multiple RACE league teams, and is typically held at the Sewanee Natatorium (Fowler Center), where TigerSharks practices are held.
-This is an all-day event—a morning session for swimmers 10 & Under and an afternoon session for older swimmers—and it’s a big deal to the swimmers and coaches.
-Stay on the lookout for more important information about Championships, which will be provided as it approaches!
+This is usually an all-day event—a morning session for swimmers 10 & Under and an afternoon session for older swimmers—and it’s a big deal to the swimmers and coaches.
+However, Champs logistics is evolving, so stay on the lookout for more important information about Championships, which will be provided as it approaches!

 What swimsuit should swimmers wear to a swim meet?

 If your swimmer has a team suit, s/he should plan to wear this to each swim meet.
 Although coaches prefer that the whole team wears team suits, if you have not purchased a team suit, any tight fitting practice suit should be fine and if it is purple, all the better!
 If you still would like to purchase a team suit, please contact any of our coaches, who can provide you with more information on how to purchase these at this point in the season.
 If you need help finding a suit that fits your swimmer, ask a coach or an older swimmer—we would be glad to assist!

 Should swimmers wear a cap at a swim meet?